 Professional Automotive Modeling Certificate Programs

-Courses are to be completed in consecutive semesters.
-The certificate earned represents the successful completion of all course requirements, however it is not the equivalent of a four-year undergraduate degree.
-Courses are offered for credit or non-credit; non-credit courses are not transferable to an undergraduate program of study.
+Courses must be completed in consecutive semesters.
+While the certificate represents the successful completion of all course requirements, it is not equivalent to a four-year undergraduate degree.
+You may enroll for credit or non-credit; however, non-credit courses are not transferable toward an undergraduate program.

-Curricula for both programs is overseen by CCS’s Transportation Design Department Chair, Paul Snyder.
-The program is managed by the Precollege and Continuing Studies Department Director, Jane Stewart.
+The curriculum is overseen by Paul Snyder, Chair of CCS’s Transportation Design Department, and the program is managed by Jane Stewart, Director of the Precollege and Continuing Studies Department.

 Two Available Tracks